Empirical Bayes Matrix Factorization: Software Implementation:

 One source of functions for solving the EBNM problem is the ``adaptive shrinkage" ({\tt ashr}) package, which implements methods from \cite{stephens:2017}.
 These methods solve the EBNM problem for several flexible choices of $\G$, including: \begin{itemize} \item $\G = \SN$, the set of all scale mixtures of zero-centered normals; \item $\G = \SU$, the set of all symmetric unimodal distributions, with mode at 0; \item $\G = \U$, the set of all unimodal distributions, with mode at 0; \item $\G = \U_+$, the set of all non-negative unimodal distributions, with mode at 0. \end{itemize} These methods are computationally stable and efficient, being based on convex optimization methods \citep{koenker2014convex} and analytic Bayesian posterior computations.

 We have also implemented functions to solve the EBNM problem for additional choices of $\G$ in the package {\tt ebnm} (\url{https://github.com/stephenslab/ebnm}).
-These include $\G$ being the ``point-normal" family (i.e. distributions that are a mixture of a point mass at zero and a normal).
-This choice is less flexible than those in {\tt ashr}, and involves non-convex optimizations, but can be faster.
+These include $\G$ being the ``point-normal" family: \begin{itemize} \item $\G = \PN$, the set of all distributions that are a mixture of a point mass at zero and a normal with mean 0. \end{itemize} This choice is less flexible than those in {\tt ashr}, and involves non-convex optimizations, but can be faster.

+Although in this paper we focus our examples on sparsity-inducing priors with $\Gl=\Gf=\G$ we note that our software makes it easy to experiment with different choices, some of which represent novel methodologies.
+For example, setting $\Gl=\U_{+}$ and $\Gf = \SN$ yields an EB version of semi-non-negative matrix factorization \citep{ding2008convex}, and we are aware of no existing EB implementations for this problem.
+Exploring the relative merits of these many possible options in different types of application will be an interesting direction for future work.

-\subsection{Missing data}
+\subsection{Missing Data}

 If some elements of $Y$ are missing, then this is easily dealt with.
 For example, the sums over $j$ in \eqref{eqn:lhatfn} and \eqref{eqn:slfn} are simply computed using only the $j$ for which $Y_{ij}$ is not missing.
 This corresponds to an assumption that the missing elements of $Y$ are ``missing at random'' \citep{rubin1976inference}.
 In practice we implement this by setting $\precij=0$ whenever $Y_{ij}$ is missing (and filling in the missing entries of $Y$ to an arbitrary number).
 This allows the implementation to exploit standard fast matrix multiplication routines, which cannot handle missing data.
-If many data points are missing then it may be helpful to exploit sparse matrix routines, but we have not yet implemented this.
+If many data points are missing then it may be helpful to exploit sparse matrix routines.